 On March 1st, Romanians celebrate Mărțișor, which marks spring arrival.
 Romania is the only country that celebrates this tradition.
-On this day, men and women receive Romanian souvenirs which have a red and white string and they symbolize a token of appreciation.
+On this day, men and women receive Romanian souvenirs that have a red and white string and they symbolize a token of appreciation.

-This tradition dates back as far as 8,000 years and it originated in ancient Rome, when Mars was the god of March.
+This tradition dates back as far as 8,000 years and it originated in ancient Rome when Mars was the god of March.
 Mars was the god of war, but also the god of agriculture and protector of the fields.

 According to the Roman calendar, March 1st was the first day of the year.
 Dacians used to celebrate the arrival of spring by making ancient amulets out of white and red pebbles.

 What Is the Symbolistic behind This Romanian Souvenir?

 Back in the day, the red and white string was the authentic trinket.
 The first objects attached to it were gold and silver coins.
 These were followed by small pieces of silver jewelry, then, later on, the trinkets were made out of wood.

 The popular tradition says clover-shaped trinkets bring luck and the anchor symbolizes faith.
 Nowadays, the red and white string can be attached to a variety of objects.

 In the countryside, people would even hang the string in front of their gate or at their windows.
 They believed it protects them against evil spirits.

 These Romanian souvenirs are worn only for one or two weeks and the string symbolizes prosperity and luck.
 In Bukovina and Moldavia, men are the ones who receive trinkets from women and sometimes even flowers.
 In the other regions, it’s the other way around.